XLeling727/Valoglyph/README.md

 # Valostats, A Valorant Match Predictor
 #### UQ Computing Society 2024 People's Choice Award Winner
 ## Maintainers
-Team Lead, Design, Frontend and Data Analysis - Zain Al-Saffi Plots and graphs - Varun Singh
+Team Lead, Design, Frontend and Data Analysis - Zain Al-Saff i
+Plots and graphs - Varun Singh

 Partial frontend - Aman Gupta

 Boosting algorithms - Jasnoor Matharu

 ML, Frontend and Data processing - Lehan Ling

 Pickle - Abhishek Bhattacharjee

 ### Background
 This project started as a joke, it was inspired by a friend's affinity to gamble Twitch channel points and constantly losing, hence we made a predictor to help with his predictions using machine learning